fayola21/farsec/README.md

 # farsec

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+## Filtering and Ranking Security Bug Reports
+This application is used to build prediction models for predicting security bug reports.
+Included here are bug reports from five different projects, code, experiments, and results.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0.